 We’ve supported Columbia University Medical Center’s research efforts since 1957.
 The center's researchers and doctors are leaders in Parkinson’s science and training.
 They have developed scales to assess the severity of Parkinson's, tested new drugs to treat the disease and are leaders in uncovering the pathogenesis of the disease.

-Recent grants have supported research in neuroinflammation, genetics, programmed cell death/GDNF in development of dopamine neurons, animal models using toxins and gene alterations, molecular alterations of nerve terminal dopamine pools, neuropsychology, behavioral effects, epidemiology, clinical trials and evaluation of surgical procedures.
+Recent grants have supported research in neuroinflammation, genetics, programmed cell death/GDNF in development of A chemical messenger (neurotransmitter) that regulates movement and emotions. neurons, animal models using toxins and gene alterations, molecular alterations of nerve terminal dopamine pools, neuropsychology, behavioral effects, epidemiology, clinical trials and evaluation of surgical procedures.

 Highlight: Finding Potential Targets for Preventing or Treating Parkinson’s